 It was a lovely, cloudy day with light drizzle.
 Clouds had covered the hills near Vijayawada and it was such a pretty sight !
 It was not everyday that you would see such weather in these regions.

 As we were nearing Vijayawada, we came up with the idea that we would take a route that would not touch Vijayawada city.
 Usually, when you are travelling to regions in Krishna, Godavari regions from Hyderabad, one cannot escape Vijayawada, somewhere you eventually have to touch some part of the city.
 We decided we would only take the Vijayawada Rural roads just for a change.
-Near Ibrahimpatnam (not to be confused with Ibrahimpatnam near Hyderabad), we set Google Maps to Dwaraka Tirumala and it showed us 3 routes, with the one via Vijayawada being the wasted.
+Near Ibrahimpatnam (not to be confused with Ibrahimpatnam near Hyderabad), we set Google Maps to Dwaraka Tirumala and it showed us 3 routes.
 We chose the route that went via Mylavaram-Nuzividu.

 We took a deviation from the main highway and hit village roads behind the VTPS.
 It was as if a new world opened up before us in one moment !
 A world of monsoon breeze and greenery every where !